Featured Issues

 CA9 Denies Motion to Stay Removal Where Petitioners Failed to Show Likelihood of Success or Irreparable Harm

-The court denied the petitioners’ motion to stay removal pending disposition of their petition for review, finding they failed to show a likelihood of success on their asylum and related claims or particularized irreparable harm under Nken v.
-Holder.
+The court denied the petitioners’ motion for a stay of removal pending disposition of their petition for review, finding they failed to show a likelihood of success on their asylum and related claims or particularized irreparable harm.
 (Rojas-Espinoza v.
-Bondi, 10/24/25)
+Bondi, 10/24/25, amended 11/25/25)

 Immigration News